Celebrating the season

 A seasonal celebration requires no costumes.
 It requires no candy.
 It requires no eerie soundtracks or tricks.
 As with so many celebrations, it's about the attitude.

-Call like-minded friends and arrange a fall potluck, have a pie party or enjoy an afternoon of crafts with the kids.
+Call like-minded friends and arrange a fall potluck or enjoy an afternoon of crafts with the kids.
 Plan a special movie night in and make fresh kettle corn or organize a neighborhood game night.
 Go on a favorite hike or take a bike ride.
-Whatever you choose to do, if you call it a celebration and you make the effort to appreciate the season, then a celebration is what it will be.
+Many orchards make fall celebrations easy, with hay rides, activities for the kids and fresh produce ripe for the picking — gather your friends and family, pick apples and spend the evening making scrumptious pies.
+Whatever you choose to do, if you call it a celebration and you make the effort to appreciate the season, then a celebration is what it will be!

 Try these fall crafts for kids >>